In a major emergency situation, staying in a highly populated area is not recommended.

 In other words, you have to get the hell out of there and evacuate to a more secure place: your bug out location.

-Here are what you should consider in choosing the ideal bug out location:
+Here are the factors to consider in choosing the ideal bug out location:

-You’ll have to first establish how long you’re going to stay in your bug out location.
+You’ll have to first establish how long you’re gonna stay in your bug out location.

 Is it for a couple of days?
 Or do you plan to stay for a month?
 Your choice of location depends on your needs.

-However, if you plan on bugging out for an extended period of time, you might want to select a location that can sustain you for longer, like a log cabin or an off-the-grid homestead where you can grow a garden or raise some livestock.
+However, if you plan on bugging out for an extended period, you might want to select a location that can sustain you for longer, like a log cabin or an off-the-grid homestead where you can grow a garden or raise some livestock.

-Your bug out location should have access to basic resources; consider its proximity to food and water sources.
+Your bug out location should have access to basic resources, too.
+Consider its proximity to food and water sources.
 Familiarize yourself with the kind of flora and fauna that thrive in the area.
 You will need this information in case you need to hunt and forage for food.

 In a long-term bug out scenario, you will eventually need to grow a garden or raise livestock.
-Research on the fertility of the soil in the area and determine if you can successfully grow or raise your own food source off the land.
+Research the area’s soil fertility and determine if you can successfully grow or raise your own food source off the land.